elisboa/linux-time-machine.sh/README.md

 ```

 Currently the following arguments are supported:
-* push-remote — pushes your local git repository to all your configured remote repositories
+* `push-remote` — pushes your local git repository to all your configured remote repositories
-* version-all — automatically adds every single file on the specified dir before versioning.
+* `version-all` — automatically adds every single file on the specified dir before versioning.
 This is useful if you have a /etc or a docs/ dir which you want do save everything
-* mirror-mode — instead of version your current changes, it goes back in time and resets last valid branch.
+* `mirror-mode` — instead of version your current changes, it goes back in time and resets last valid branch.
 You can pass a custom branch or a (part of a) commit hash too.
 This feature is available only on `dev` brach actually

-PS: the custom dir MUST BE the first argument.
-By default it uses your $HOME dir, if no custom_dir is specified.
+PS: the `custom_dir` MUST BE the first argument.
+By default, it uses your `$HOME` dir if no `custom_dir` is specified.

 ## Scheduling with cron